On the Continuum Approximation of the On-and-off Signal Control on Dynamic Traffic Networks: Convergence results and error estimation in the absence of spillback

 for all $(t,\,x)\in[0,\,T]\times[a_1,\,b_1]$.
 Finally, it is useful to notice that $\eta_1(1-\eta_1)\leq {1\over 4}$, and the equality holds if and only if $\eta_1={1\over 2}$. \end{proof}

 In parallel to Section \ref{secconvns}, we state the error estimates for a whole network in the corollary below.

-\begin{corollary} Consider a network with a fixed-cycle-and-split signal control at each intersection, with merge rules given by \eqref{oaodef}.
+\begin{corollary} Consider a network with a fixed-cycle signal control at each intersection, with merge rules given by \eqref{oaodef}.
 Assume the flow dynamic on each link is governed by a scalar conservation law \eqref{LWRPDE} with a continuous and concave fundamental diagram.
 In addition, assume that the entrance of every link remains in the uncongested phase.
 Then for every link $I_i$ of the network, let $N^{\Delta, i}(t,\,x)$ and $N^{0, i}(t,\,x)$ be the two Moskowitz functions obtained from the on-and-off and the continuum modeling approaches respectively.
 Then $|N^{\Delta,i}(t,\,x)-N^{0,i}(t,\,x)|$ is less than or equal to the sum of such differences of preceding links including $I_i$. \end{corollary} \begin{proof} Without loss of generality, we again assume that the network is initially empty.
 If the upstream condition $N_{up}^i(t)$ of $I_i$ is fixed, the error $|N^{\Delta,i}(t,\,x)-N^{0,i}(t,\,x)|$ is estimated by \eqref{altproofconv1}.
 However, $N_{up}^i(t)$ may be subject to errors due to the continuum signal approximations on the preceding links.
 Clearly such error adds up linearly throughout the network, therefore the actual $|N^{\Delta,i}(t,\,x)-N^{0,i}(t,\,x)|$ is bounded by a summation of errors from previous links. \end{proof}

-\begin{remark} The error estimation established in Corollary \ref{cor1} is quite conservative.
-In order to obtain a more accurate estimation, one needs to look at specific network topology and actual signal split and cycles used, including the initial phase of each signal.
-The key message from Corollary \ref{cor1} is that the continuum approximation picks up errors additively from one link to another. \end{remark}
+\begin{remark} The error estimation established in Corollary \ref{cor1} is quite conservative in that it assumes the worst case scenario where errors add up without cancellation.
+In order to obtain a more accurate estimation, one needs to look at specific network topology and the actual signal split and cycles used, including the initial phase of each signal.
+The key message from Corollary \ref{cor1} is that the continuum approximation picks up errors from one link to another additively at the most. \end{remark}